alex-shpak/hugo-book/exampleSite/content.en/docs/content/shortcodes/details.md

 ## Example

 {{% details "What Hugo version is required?" %}}
-Hugo Book requires Hugo {x} or later, extended edition.
-The extended edition is needed for SCSS processing.
+Hugo Book requires Hugo {x} or later.
 {{% /details %}}

 {{% details "How do I override the theme?" open %}}